tisan-kit/tisan-demo/README.md

-# tisan-demo-led
+# tisan-demo-rgb-led
-a led demo on tisan board
+a rgb led demo on tisan board